-Say good-bye to 2020 and ring in the new year with these 10 lucky foods!
+Say goodbye to last year and ring in the new year with these 10 lucky foods!

-If you’re ready to look ahead to “all things new” in 2021, why not celebrate with 10 lucky foods to celebrate?
+If you’re ready to look ahead to “all things new” next year, why not celebrate with 10 lucky foods to celebrate?

 Here is our list of lucky foods based on our understanding of various cultures.
 You might just find a few new food to inspire your positivity this year!